amperity/amperity-docs/amperity_datagrid/source/add_data_assets.rst

 .. data-asset-loyalty-profiles-start

-Apply **loy** semantic tags to data sources, and then add the :doc:`Unified Loyalty <table_unified_loyalty>` table to your customer 360 database as a passthrough table, after which you can analyze retention rates and customer value for your loyalty program.
+Apply |semantics_loyalty_profiles| semantic tags to data sources, and then add the :doc:`Unified Loyalty <table_unified_loyalty>` table to your customer 360 database as a passthrough table, after which you can analyze retention rates and customer value for your loyalty program.
 For example:

 * :ref:`table-unified-loyalty-example-retention-analysis`
 * :ref:`table-unified-loyalty-example-value-analysis`